AngharadWeeks/AngharadWeeks.github.io/README.md

 **1. A Link between Stellar Age and Rocky Planet Composition**

 <img width="980" alt="Screenshot 2024-09-03 at 23 20 06" src="https://github.com/user-attachments/assets/467acfb8-daee-4c7a-a396-5685d1c5f8e3">
+Masses and Radii of small, rocky exoplanets from [Weeks et al. 2024](https://ui.adsabs.harvard.edu/abs/2021EPSC...15..810D/abstract).
+Older stars host less dense rocky planets.

-We homogeneously characterised the host stars of small, rocky exoplanets and discovered a correlation between their ages and the planet densities.
+<br> We homogeneously characterised the host stars of small, rocky exoplanets and discovered a correlation between their ages and the planet densities.
 Read the paper [HERE](https://ui.adsabs.harvard.edu/abs/2024arXiv241117358W/abstract)

 **2. Asteroseismology of Nu Lupi: a naked-eye testbed for radius valley formation**

-   We etected solar-like oscillations in the TESS 20-second cadence data for $\nu^2$ Lupi, a naked eye exoplanet host star.
+   We detected solar-like oscillations in the TESS 20-second cadence data for $\nu^2$ Lupi, a naked eye exoplanet host star.
 We found an ancient asteroseismic age, and analysed its kinematics to affirm its thick disk membership.
-It hosts two sub-Neptunes, located abpve the radius valley, and one super-Earth, located below the radius valley.
-This star was not included in out 2024 sample, as it was too bright to be analysed by Gaia's Radial Velocity Spectrometer, but we find that its rock plent fits into the age-compositiob relation we found for this population of planets.
+It hosts two sub-Neptunes, located above the radius valley, and one super-Earth, located below the radius valley.
+This star was not included in our 2024 sample, as it was too bright to be analysed by Gaia's Radial Velocity Spectrometer, but we find that its rocky planet fits into the age-composition relation we found for this population of planets.

 The paper is in preparation, but you can read more about the $\nu^2$ Lupi system [HERE](https://ui.adsabs.harvard.edu/abs/2021EPSC...15..810D/abstract)
- Masses and Radii of small, rocky exoplanets from [Weeks et al. 2024](https://ui.adsabs.harvard.edu/abs/2021EPSC...15..810D/abstract).
-Older stars host less dense rocky planets.

 ![image](https://github.com/user-attachments/assets/41dc6567-3336-4684-8705-dbfd008fa10d)

 Power spectrum showing oscillations of $\nu^2$ Lupi in the TESS 20-second cadence data.
 Plot from Weeks et al. 2025 (in prep.)